1 Sidewalks and Driveways

 Stand in front of your home and take a close and fresh look at your trees and bushes.
 Are there branches that have become overgrown and now obstruct the view of your home?
 You want your landscaping to complement your home, not hide it.
-Trees, shrubs, bushes should just frame paths and entries not obstruct them.
+Trees, shrubs, bushes should just frame paths and entries, not obstruct them.

 To trim tree branches yourself you can buy a pole pruner or chain saw.
 Or you can hire a professional who has experience in shaping trees.
-Keep in mine, however, that spring is NOT the time to prune flowering trees or maples.
+Keep in mind, however, that spring is NOT the time to prune flowering trees or maples.
 These types of trees should be pruned in late Summer or early Fall.

 4 Early Spring Planting

 The last frost date varies by area.
 It also varies from year to year.
 If you feel that your home will not see another frost then you may be safe to plant a few hardy annuals to add some pop of color to your yard.
-Even if a frost catches you by surprise, you can cover the plants for the evening to save them from succumbing to the cold.
+Even if a frost catches you by surprise, you can cover the plants for the evening to save them from the cold.

 Some plants that can give you an early burst of color:

-Pansies - these bolts of color can even survive Winter,
+Pansies - these bolts of color can even survive Winter

-Calendula - these "pot marigolds" are a versatile plant,
+Calendula - these "pot marigolds" are a versatile plant

-Violets - heart shaped petals create vibrant color spots,
+Violets - heart shaped petals create vibrant color spots

 Cleaning out your garden beds also adds an element of neatness that conveys the right message!